A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Mathematical proofs

 Here, we define the linear operator $\mathcal{L}$ for later use.

-In view of the argument at the beginning of this section, we can compute the coefficients of the Taylor expansion of $c(\gamma)$ around the neutral mode in the upper half complex plane.
+In view of the argument just below (\ref{psieq0}), we can compute the coefficients of the Taylor expansion of $c(\gamma)$ around the neutral mode in the upper half complex plane.
 Writing $\gamma_0\equiv \lambda_0-L_d^{-2}$, around the neutral mode, the following expansion holds,

 Here and hereafter, the symbol `$|_0$' attached to a quantity means that it is evaluated at the $c_i=0+$ neutral mode.
 The expression (\ref{Tay1}) is valid as long as $c_i$ does not become negative.
 Our goal below is to show $\left. \frac{dc_i}{d\gamma}\right |_0\neq 0$; then (\ref{Tay1}) implies that an unstable mode can be found by slightly varying $\gamma$ from the neutral value.